jierdin/sprout/operating-agreement.md

 ###### EXHIBIT A     Members and Interests in Each Series

 ###### EXHIBIT B     Form of Separate Series Agreement

 ###### EXHIBIT C     Agreement to Terminate Series

+###### EXHIBIT D     Corresponding Distributed Organizations

-### SERIES LIMITED LIABILITY COMPANY AGREEMENT OF [[COMPANY]]
+### SERIES LIMITED LIABILITY COMPANY AGREEMENT OF SPROUT

-THIS LIMITED LIABILITY COMPANY AGREEMENT is made and entered into, and is effective as of [[INCORPORATION DATE]], by and between [[MEMBER ONE]], as a Member of the Company (as defined below), and [[MEMBER TWO]], as a Member of the Company, and each other Person (as defined below) who is admitted to the Company as a member of the Company.
+THIS LIMITED LIABILITY COMPANY AGREEMENT is made and entered into, and is effective as of [[INCORPORATION DATE]], by and between Eric Roberts, as a Member of the Company (as defined below), and David Murry, as a Member of the Company, and each other Person (as defined below) who is admitted to the Company as a member of the Company.
 Promptly after the formation of the Company, the Company shall be added as a party to the Agreement.

 #### RECITALS

-WHEREAS, the parties hereto desire to form a limited liability series company pursuant to the [[STATE OF INCORPORATION]] Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] and entering into this Agreement; and
+WHEREAS, the parties hereto desire to form a limited liability series company pursuant to the Wyoming Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of Wyoming and entering into this Agreement; and

-WHEREAS, it is intended by the parties hereto that each property acquired by the Company shall be a separate series with respect to the Members of the Company and that the debts, liabilities and obligations incurred, contracted for or otherwise existing with respect to a particular series of the Company will be enforceable against the assets of such series only, and not against the assets of the Company generally or any other series thereof, and none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to the Company generally or any other series thereof shall be enforceable against the assets of such series; and
+WHEREAS, it is intended by the parties hereto that each property acquired and venture undertaken by the Company shall be a separate series with respect to the Members of the Company and that the debts, liabilities and obligations incurred, contracted for or otherwise existing with respect to a particular series of the Company will be enforceable against the assets of such series only, and not against the assets of the Company generally or any other series thereof, and none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to the Company generally or any other series thereof shall be enforceable against the assets of such series; and

 NOW, THEREFORE, in consideration of the mutual promises and obligations contained herein, the parties, intending to be legally bound, hereby agree as follows:

 #### ARTICLE I